abernier/abernier/articles/drafts/react-confetti.md

 ### Expose API through a ref

-Now, we would like to manually start the `fire()`, when clicking on a button:
+From the parent, we'd like to manually trigger the `fire` function, eg, when clicking on a button:

 ```jsx
 const confettiRef = useRef()